 Black Cat Rescue is a No Kill cat rescue organization in Boston, MA.
 Did you know that black cats are only half as likely to get adopted as cats of other colors?
 Neither did we!
 Black Cat Rescue strives to change those odds for black cats in Massachusetts.
 Our all-volunteer network of foster homes is dedicated to saving the lives of homeless black cats and kittens by providing quality foster care while actively seeking loving, permanent adoptive homes.
 As an organization, we work to improve the public image of both black cats and animal adoption by making black cat adoption a positive experience for all involved.
 We fully embrace the tenets of the No Kill movement.
 Our foster cats come from all over Massachusetts.
 We accept owner surrenders as well as strays directly off the streets or from local shelters and rescue organizations.

 Jen has always been that person who is far more concerned about the fate of pets in a horror movie than the people.
 She fell in love with black cats in particular in 2004 when she adopted her black cat, Isabel.
 Inspired by this spunky little black cat who could have been overlooked because of her coat color, Jen co-founded Black Cat Rescue in 2007, after having volunteered in shelter settings as well as for smaller rescue groups.
-Jen is a full time human services professional and devotes her nights and weekend to homeless black cats.
+Now Jen devotes her time to homeless black cats.

 Sam has been involved with Black Cat Rescue since the beginning, co-founding the organization in 2007.
 Sam has always had a passion for animal welfare, spending her early years in the local 4-H club and raising barn cats.
 Although horses are (and always will be) her favorite animal, cats are like family for Sam.
 By day, she works for a team building company in Boston, enhancing inbound marketing and retention strategies.
 By cover of night, she unleashes her marketing superpowers to consult for non-profits, start-ups and small businesses.
 Sam’s house kitties are Gizmo and Cheeto.